atomaszewicz/exif/RStdo/Analysis.md

 require("xlsx")
  ```

- We also load our favorite graph-creating package now so that we don't forget later:
+ We also load our favorite graph-creating package so that we can plot our data.

  ```R
 install.packages("ggplot2")